Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, we try to, yeah.

-That does bring us to everyone's favourite section of the show,
+That does bring us to everyone's favorite section of the show

 where we get to thank a bunch of our supporters,